 - H 33" x W 81" x D 32" x SH 17"

 A seat in solid beech and solid American walnut, finished in a satin natural varnish, reinforced by a soldered steel frame.
-Base in solid beech.
+Base in black lacquered steel.

 Seat with steel frame suspended by elastic straps, mounted in the direction of depth in order to avoid any lateral sway.
 Seat and backrest cushions made from multi-density high resilience polyurethane Bultex foam (dominant 38 kg/m3 - 3.6 kPa) clad with underlying slip-cover wads of 300g/m² polyester.

 SEWING / SLIP-COVER

 Box stitching on the cushions.
 Removable slip covers on the cushions.
 A label bearing the logo of Pierre Paulin is sewn onto one of the back cushions (cushion A).